rsdoiel/antenna/planet.md

 date: 2025-08-14, from: RTÉ News

-US President Donald Trump has expressed optimism about the possibility of peace between Vladimir Putin and Volodymyr Zelensky.
+US President Donald Trump has said that he believes his Russian counterpart Vladimir Putin is ready to end his war in Ukraine, but that peace would likely require at least a second meeting involving Ukraine's leader.

 <br>